How Much Does a Jacuzzi Bath Remodel Cost?

-A jacuzzi bath overhaul updates the bathtub, shower, and tiling.
-Both of them come in small and large sizes, so you can be sure to find the right one for your home.
-Jacuzzis make bathrooms feel like spas.
+A Jacuzzi® bath overhaul updates the bathtub, shower, and tiling.
+Baths come in small and large sizes, so be sure to find the right one for your home.
+Jacuzzi® baths make bathrooms feel like spas.

-People who want to remodel their jacuzzi but don't want to spend a lot of money or time on the project often choose them.
-People often choose to remodel their bathrooms instead of building new ones because it's less expensive and takes less time (and less stress).
-So, keep reading if you want ideas on how to remodel your Jacuzzi.
+People often choose to remodel their bathrooms instead of building new ones because it’s less expensive, takes less time, and causes less stress.
+So, keep reading if you want ideas on how to remodel your Jacuzzi® bath.

-Most models cost between $156 and $527 to install or an average of $342.
+Most hot tub models cost between $156 and $527 to install, with an average cost of $342.
 Most above-ground pools cost between $160 and $1,500 to set up, while built-in pools cost between $6,000 and $25,000.
-You'll pay the least for options that you can blow up.
-Large pre-made jacuzzis or ones that are made to order cost the most.
+You’ll pay the least for options that you can inflate.
+Large pre-made Jacuzzi® spas or ones that are made to order cost the most.

-There is a big price difference between a soft-sided option that stands alone and one that is built in.
+Soft-sided options that stand alone and built-in models differ widely in price.
 Think about these common costs as you make your decision.

-The main thing that affects cost is the kind of jacuzzi you choose.
+The main factor that affects the cost is the style of spa you choose.

-Take away pro tip: Putting a jacuzzi on a deck may be cheaper than on the ground, but you'll need a concrete pad.
+Take away pro tip: Putting a Jacuzzi® spa on your deck may be cheaper than installing it in the ground, but you’ll need a concrete pad.
 If you want to save your landscaping, this is a good choice.

-Prices for an above-ground jacuzzi range from $400 to $18,000, not including installation.
-The price mostly depends on the size and type, but it also depends on where you want to put it.
-Most people have above-ground jacuzzis because they are easy to set up and use.
-Many options are already filled, plugged in, and ready to be used.
+Prices for above-ground Jacuzzi® hot tubs range from $400 to $18,000, not including installation.
+The price mostly depends on the size and type of spa, but it also depends on where you want to put it.
+Most people have above-ground Jacuzzi® spas because they are easy to set up and use.
+Many options are already filled, plugged in, and ready to go.

 Inside or Outside